 The 450MW Neart na Gaoithe (NnG) offshore wind farm project is located off the east coast of Scotland.
-Mainstream Renewable Power has been developing this project for over eight years, since it was awarded the development rights for the site from The Crown Estate (TCE) in February 2009.
+Mainstream Renewable Power has been developing this project since 2008.
+It was awarded the development rights for the site from The Crown Estate (TCE) in February 2009.
 Visit the project website here.

-In August 2017, the NnG Offshore Wind Coalition was launched consisting of some 30 Scottish supply chain companies highlighting the economic benefits of the project.
+In August 2017, the NnG Offshore Wind Coalition was launched and has doubled in size since then to some 43 supply chain companies highlighting the economic benefits of the project.
 Learn more about the Coalition here.

 Timeline to commercial operation